 Remember, active voice makes your writing more dynamic and engaging.
 As you rewrite, be mindful of common pitfalls like forgetting to mention the actor or overusing passive voice.
 This resource from Grammar Hut offers helpful tips for rewriting passive sentences.
 For more practice with paragraph revision, take a look at these examples from Approach English.
 They offer practical guidance on identifying and revising passive constructions.

-Voice and Its Impact on Writing and SEO
+How Active Voice Affects Your Writing and SEO

 When it comes to online content, understanding active and passive voice can significantly impact your SEO.
 Active voice strengthens your writing and improves how search engines understand and rank your content.